 ICSA 'CENTRE OF EXCELLENCE'

-ICSA ‘Centre Of Excellence’ accreditation is reserved for members who specialise in core skills, such as Plant Based, Butchery, Fish, Bakery, Confectionary and Nutrition related courses.
+ICSA ‘Centre Of Excellence’ accreditation is an invitation reserved for members who specialise in core skills, such as Plant Based, Butchery, Fish, Bakery, Confectionary and Nutrition related courses.

 Awarded to those member schools who achieve MINIMUM 4.5 stars out of a maximum of 5 across all their inspection criteria.